awsandy/cloud9-tunnel-desktop/README.md

 ```

-Now connect to your desktop using your RDP client software using `localhost:9999` & login as ec2-user and the password you specified in step 1.
+Now connect to your desktop using your RDP client software using `localhost:9999`
+Login as `ec2-user` and the password you specified in step 1.

 Windows users can use a command similar to: